noob-intern/ai.diverge-chatbot/README.md

 	2. System Processing
 	1. Embedding or classification step checks if the query can be answered from an FAQ or local knowledge base.
-	2. If confidence >= THRESHOLD → use the local system’s answer.
+	2. If confidence >= THRESHOLD → use the local system's answer.
 	3. If confidence < THRESHOLD → escalate to GPT-4.
 	3. Response
 	•	JSON payload:

 {
   "answer": "Your order is in transit.
-Here’s how to track it...", "source": "faq"
+Here's how to track it...", "source": "faq"
   // or "gpt4" if it came from GPT-4
 }